pvik/saved-for-reddit/README.md

 * better error processing
     * try to refresh api token first if 401 is received
 * clear out subreddit filter, when the last subreddit filter is unselected
-* add an export as csv/html file to export all the saved posts as a static file
 * thumbnail image requests are not done over SSL (can this be fixed?)

 ## License